lowspace/MAST90106/Semester2_NewData/Agriculture/Locations/comments.md

 Majority of employees US based, however majority of revenue from international markets.

 Lots of environmental issues in reports relating to environmental lawsuits and liabilities, including a section on Climate Change.

+## MOS
+Annual reports from 2011-now, however CFP data from 1988-now.
+Able to find worldwide locations from 2011-now in Sales and Distribution Activities section.